I just received a notice of servicing transfer, but I'm in the middle of a foreclosure. What is this?

 Servicing transfers are very common in the loan industry.
-When you take out a mortgage, there is a good chance that somewhere down the line the bank will sell or transfer the servicing of your loan to a new servicer.
+When you take out a mortgage, there's a good chance that somewhere down the line the lender will transfer the servicing of your loan to a new servicer.
 (Loan servicers, among other things, collect and process loan payments on behalf of the owner of the promissory note.)

-The owner of the loan or the servicing rights may also hire a vendor (called a subservicer) to take on the servicing duties, rather than servicing the loan itself.
+The owner of the servicing rights might also hire a vendor—called a subservicer—to take on the servicing duties, rather than servicing the loan itself.